-Accidental death and dismemberment benefits terminate on January 1 on or next following the date you retire.
+Accidental death and dismemberment benefits terminate on the last day of the month in which you retire.

 Termination of Dependent insurance continued under this provision is concurrent with the termination of a Retired Employee's Insurance.

 Check with your employer for more detailed information regarding retirement benefits and eligibility.